VishvaShah01/VishvasBookStore/VishvasBookStore/README.txt

 evrything looks good...

 0150
-After creating migration, I di my database update in PM console "update-database".
+After creating migration, I did my database update in PM console "update-database".
 All tables are correct
 Everything is good
 Check it
 run it
 test test test....

+0215
+Added a new table called category in .Models project Add a migration via PM console.
+Then the new mirgation will be empty
+Update the migration and update the database Everything looks good
+Run it ...
+Test it..
+Check it...